-Looking for the best winter activities in Montreal?
-Here’s everything you need to know about visiting Mount Royal Park in Montreal during winter!
+Are you looking for the best Montreal winter activities?
+Then here’s everything you need to know about visiting Mount Royal Park in winter!

 One of my favourite things about Montreal is it’s not just a summer destination, it’s a real winter destination too.